-- If you leave our plan, you will still be in the Medicare and Medicaid programs as long as you are eligible.

-- You have the right to get your Medicare benefits through:

-- o A different Medicare-Medicaid plan
+- If you leave our plan, you will still be in the Medicare and Medicaid programs as long as you are eligible. - You have the right to get your Medicare benefits through: - 。 A different Medicare-Medicaid plan

 - Original Medicare

-- o A Medicare Advantage plan
+- A Medicare Advantage plan

 - You can get your Medicare Part D prescription drug benefits from:

-- o A different Medicare-Medicaid plan
+- A different Medicare-Medicaid plan

-- o A prescription drug plan
+- A prescription drug plan

 - A Medicare Advantage plan

-- See Chapter 10 Section D1, page 164 for more information about when you can join a new Medicare Advantage or prescription drug benefit plan.
+- Refer to Chapter 10 Section D1, page 163 for more information about when you can join a new Medicare Advantage or prescription drug benefit plan.

 - You can get your Medicaid benefits through:

-- o A different Medicare-Medicaid plan
+- A different Medicare-Medicaid plan

-- o Medicaid fee-for-service or a Medicaid Managed Long-Term Services and Supports (MLTSS) plan
+- ${\circ}$ Medicaid fee-for-service or a Medicaid Managed Long-Term Services and Supports (MLTSS) plan